 After your course registration, the Office of Financial Aid and Scholarships will confirm your financial aid eligibility for the EBPP.
-If you are awarded, meet all financial aid eligibility requirements, and will have excess funds after your tuition is paid, you will see a new financial aid requirement in MyPima called Early Book Purchase Program with instructions on how to opt into the EBPP program.
-The option to opt-in is valid for one academic year at a time with the eligibility reviewed semester-by-semester.
+If you are awarded, meet all financial aid eligibility requirements, and will have excess funds after your tuition is paid, you will see a new financial aid requirement in MyPima called Early Book Purchase Program with instructions on how to opt-into the EBPP program.
+The option to opt-in is valid for one academic year at a time.
 Participation in EBPP must be renewed once every academic year.
 Eligibility for EBPP is reviewed at the beginning of every semester within the academic year.